Today, I’m going to show you how to set up Facebook ads in Kenya.

 Remember the methods I showed to identify main problems/pain experienced by your target audience?
 Its time use it.

-But if you’ve forgotten, go back to customer research and reread it.
+But if you’ve forgotten, go back to customer research and reread it, helps you nail your Facebook ads in Kenya.

 On the Text section, offer the solution to the stated problem and tie it around the product/service you’re selling